rafmagana/dooby/README.md

 ---------------------

 ### A bunch of lists
-Dooby is directory-based, so you can maintain different to-do/notes lists in every directory you want.
+Dooby can handle one list per directory.

-For instance, I use one to-do list per project, that way I don't have all the tasks in one place so I can get focused in just one set of tasks, in one context.
+For instance, I use one to-do list per project, that way I don't have all the items in one place so I can get focused in just one set of items, in one context.

-### Priorities
-Dooby doesn't like to handle priorities, that's your concern.
-The main goal of Dooby is to help me to handle my today/tomorrow tasks and to handle my personal notes.

-### Due dates
-Due dates for today/tomorrow tasks? well, maybe later.

-### #tag #tag and #tag again and tell @jim to #tag everything in his %life as well
+### #tag #tag and #tag again and tell @jim :now to #tag everything in his %life as well

-Dooby uses some special characters to visually help us to differentiate between things and let us search tasks very easily, the ones that you might recognize are **@** and **#**, I stole the idea from Twitter, but of course they don't behave as in Twitter, the **@** sign is not an username but a character to simply tag a person, that's all, nothing else (so far).
+Dooby uses some special characters to visually help us to differentiate between things and let us search items very easily, the ones that you might recognize are **@** and **#**, I stole the idea from Twitter, but of course they don't behave as in Twitter, the **@** sign is not an username but a character to tag a person, that's all, nothing else (so far).

 People